Mission, vision and heritage

 1947: Marianopolis grants its first Bachelor of Science degrees.

-1969: after sweeping changes in post-secondary education in the province, Marianopolis phased out its university programs, introduced CÉGEP-equivalent programs, began admitting male students and embarked on a unique partnership with McGill University’s Faculty of Music.
-Almost half a century later, Marianopolis remains the only college whose Music students participate in McGill choral and instrumental ensembles.
+1969: after sweeping changes in post-secondary education in the province, Marianopolis phases out its university programs, introduces CÉGEP-equivalent programs, admits male students and embarks on a unique partnership with McGill University’s Faculty of Music.
+Today, Marianopolis remains the only college whose Music students participate in McGill choral and instrumental ensembles.

 1971: the first male students graduate from Marianopolis; the College grants its first Diploma of Collegial Studies.